mbeutel/intervals/README.md

 *both branches* might be executed (if the argument intervals overlap)!

 The first possibility can be accounted for by default-initializing the interval data type to the invalid state.
-But to account for the possibility of both branches being executed, the assignment must be modified to avoid the second assignment spuriously overwriting the first one.
+But handle the possibility of both branches being executed, the assignment must be modified to avoid the second assignment spuriously overwriting the first one.